Table of Contents

-(1) The theory postulating that primitive life originated from nonliving matter (e.g. simple organic compounds) over a span of millions of years; autogenesis
+(1) The idea that primitive life originated from nonliving matter (e.g. simple organic compounds) over a span of millions of years; autogenesis

 (2) Spontaneous generation, i.e. the previously popular notion that living organisms could spontaneously arise or develop from nonliving matter

-Abiogenesis is one of the modern evolutionary theories on how life originated.
+Abiogenesis is the idea that attempts to relate as to how life originated.
 It used to refer to the now-discredited hypothesis of spontaneous generation.
 It was once believed that complex living organisms such as mice, maggots, etc. could arise spontaneously from nonliving matter.
 This notion used to be popular that it was long held by early thinkers for many years until experiments by Louis Pasteur and others proved it to be false.
-Now, this theory is superseded by biogenesis, which asserts that living things can only be produced by another living thing, and not by a non-living thing.
-The modern hypothesis of abiogenesis is now restricted in the presumption that the relatively simpler, earliest forms of life arose from nonliving matter, such as organic compounds, and the process that eventually led to this transition was gradual, not a single event, and estimated to have taken place for over millions of years.
+Now, the idea is superseded by biogenesis, which asserts that living things can only be produced by another living thing, and not by a non-living thing.
+The modern hypothesis of abiogenesis is now restricted to the presumption that the relatively simpler, earliest forms of life arose from nonliving matter, such as organic compounds, and the process that eventually led to this transition was gradual, not a single event, and estimated to have taken place for over millions of years.

 Spontaneous generation refers to the previously popular thought that the apparently complex living things (such as maggots) could form from inanimate objects in a matter of minutes, hours, days, or years.
 It could also pertain to the process that supposedly led to the formation or development of a living thing from a nonliving thing.